henryzxu/Twitter-Market-Analysis/README.md

 A research project to predict market movement based on short strings such as news headlines and Twitter tweets using language parsing, database lookup, JSON storage, and fuzzy searching.

-All results are dependant on the size of training data set, which is not included.
+All results are dependant on the size of training data set.

 ### Introduction